danryan/spice/README.md

 ### Hat tip

-The design and organization of Spice is very heavily inspired by the [Spice gem](http://github.com/jnunemaker/twitter).
+The design and organization of Spice is very heavily inspired by the [Twitter gem](http://github.com/jnunemaker/twitter).
 Mad props to those folks.

 ## Contributing to spice